Other Disney World Discounts and Deals

 Winn-Dixie Supermarket

 Winn-Dixie has a good selection including a deli, in-store bakery, pharmacy, and 1-hour photo services — all at non-resort prices.
-You may want to get a free Winn-Dixie Customer Rewards Card (print out the application online or ask for one at the store) in order to take advantage of the many special prices that are only available to card holders.
+You may want to get a free Winn-Dixie Customer Rewards Card in order to take advantage of the many special prices that are only available to card holders.
+You can fill out the application online (under “Reward Card Enrollment”) and receive the card in the mail, or fill out an application at the store and get the card right then.

 The closest Winn-Dixie to Walt Disney World is located at 11957 S. Apopka/Vineland Road (SR 535), about 3 lights north of the intersection with Hotel Plaza Blvd and just north of the intersection with Lake Avenue, on the east side of the street.